Kubota-type formulas and supports of mixed measures: Introduction and Main Results

+for Borel sets $\omega \subseteq \sn$, where $\SO(n-1)$ is the group of rotations that fix $e_n$ and integration is understood with respect to the Haar probability measure on this group.
+Furthermore, $\bar{E}_{j+1}$ is some fixed element of $\Gr(\ell,j+1)$ and $S_j'$ denotes the usual surface area measure in the ambient space $\vartheta \bar{E}_{j+1}$.
+Equation \eqref{eq:bar_sk_rewrite}, which should be compared with \cite[Equation (5.4)]{Schneider_75}, not only shows that the measures $\Sdisk_j(K,\cdot)$ naturally encode the action of $\SO(n-1)$, but also provides a crucial disintegration property for these measures.
+They are, therefore, ideal tools to study bodies of revolution.

+We remark that the existence of formulas of the above type was already indicated in \cite[Section 32]{Bonnesen_Fenchel}.
+Moreover, a new proof of Theorem~\ref{thm:ck_sam} was obtained in the aforementioned article \cite{Brauner_Hofstaetter_Ortega-Moreno} as a consequence of a Hadwiger-type theorem together with further integral geometric identities for the measures $\bar{S}_j(K,\cdot)$.
+Among these results is an additive kinematic formula for these measures, which in a first version was previously shown in \cite{Hug_Mussnig_Ulivelli_2} by the authors of the present article.
+For another recent integral geometric formula, motivated by problems in stereology and employing averaging over subspaces that contain a fixed subspace, see \cite[Theorem 2]{Dare_Kiderlen}.

+\paragraph*{Supports} Of particular interest is the support of a (mixed) area measure, which is defined as the complement of the largest open subset of the unit sphere on which the measure vanishes.
+The support of $S_{n-1}(K,\cdot)$ is geometrically characterized as the closure of the set of \emph{extreme unit normal vectors} of $K$.
+These are the vectors $z\in\sn$ which are normal vectors to $K$ at some $x\in\partial K$ and such that $z$ cannot be written as the sum of two linearly independent normal vectors of $K$ at $x$.
+We refer to Section~\ref{se:desc_supp} for details.

-is a \emph{Minkowski combination} of the given convex bodies $K_1,\ldots,K_m$ (the \emph{Minkowski sum} of the convex bodies $\lambda_1K_1,\ldots,\lambda_mK_m$).
-Finding a geometric description of the support of $S(K_1,\ldots,K_{n-1},\cdot)$ with arbitrary $K_1,\ldots,K_{n-1}\in\Kn$ is a long-standing open problem.
-A highly relevant application of such a description is a characterization of the equality cases for the monotonicity of mixed volumes with respect to set inclusion.
-Understanding the support of the mixed area measure also appears to be a crucial point for finding a geometric interpretation of the equality cases of the Alexandrov--Fenchel inequality \cite{Hug_Reichert_AF,Kotrbaty_Wannerer_HR_AF,shenfeld_van_handel_acta}.
-In 1985, Schneider \cite{Schneider_85} conjectured that the support of $S(K_1,\ldots,K_{n-1},\cdot)$ is given by the closure of the set of \emph{$(K_1,\ldots,K_{n-1})$-extreme vectors}, which are denoted by $\ext(K_1,\ldots,K_{n-1})$ and which we define in Section~\ref{se:proof_thm_supp_ext}.
+The situation becomes considerably more complex for general mixed area measures.
+Finding a geometric description of the support of $S(K_1,\ldots,K_{n-1},\cdot)$ with arbitrary $K_1,\ldots,K_{n-1}\in\Kn$ is a long-standing open problem, with highly relevant applications.
+Most notably, it characterizes the equality cases in the monotonicity of mixed volumes and appears to be a crucial point in understanding the equality cases of the Alexandrov--Fenchel inequality \cite{Bernig_Kotrbaty_Wannerer,Hug_Reichert_AF,Kotrbaty_Wannerer_HR_AF,shenfeld_van_handel_acta}.
+In 1985, Schneider~\cite{Schneider_85} conjectured that the support of $S(K_1,\ldots,K_{n-1},\cdot)$ is the closure of the set of \emph{\((K_1,\ldots,K_{n-1})\)-extreme vectors}, which are denoted by $\ext(K_1,\ldots,K_{n-1})$ and which we define in Section~\ref{se:proof_thm_supp_ext}.